BENCH Practical

 Estimating rotationally invariant features from cleaned diffusion MRI data

-Running a GLM to estimate the baseline and the change in the summary measurements
+Running a General Linear Model to estimate the baseline values and changes in the summary measurements

 Training Change Models